AlexCSDev/PatreonDownloader/README.md

 * Mega.nz external links
 * YouTube external links
 * imgur external links
-* Running under operating systems other than Windows is not tested

 ## License
 All files in this repository are licensed under the license listed in LICENSE.md file unless stated otherwise.